roguetrainer/fsharp-dsl/README.md

 1. **FinancialStrategyDSL:** Demonstrates the use of Computation Expressions to create a fluent, step-by-step trading strategy builder. *(See StrategyDSL.fs for the implementation.)*
 2. **ConfigurationDSL:** Uses Discriminated Unions and Pattern Matching to model and validate application configuration rules.

+## See also:
+* [DSL-FOR-QUANTUM-COMPUTING](https://github.com/roguetrainer/fsharp-dsl/blob/main/DSL-FOR-QUANTUM-COMPUTING.md) - Domain-Specific Languages (DSLs), a concept central to the F# ecosystem, are essential in the specialized field of quantum computing.
+* [functional-programming-in-llm-interactions](https://github.com/roguetrainer/functional-programming-in-llm-interactions) - Why functional programming languages, such as F#, are a natural fit for organizing LLM interactions.